amba/curve_fit.annealing/README.md

 Most curve fitting algorithms rely on local optimization routines.
 Initial fit parameters sufficiently close to the optimal parameters are required.

-Instead, this module allows to use the  global optimization routines of scipy like dual_annealing for curve fitting.
+Instead, this module allows to use global optimization routines of [scipy.optimize] for curve fitting.

 Example:
 -------

-Let us fit a sum of two sinus functions, with a total of 6 free parameters.
+Let us fit a beat signal with two sinus functions, with a total of 6 free parameters.

-By default, the curve_fit function will use the scipy.optimize.dual_annealing method to find the global optimum of the curve fitting problem.
+By default, the `curve_fit` function of this module will use the [scipy.optimize.dual_annealing] method to find the global optimum of the curve fitting problem.
 The dual annealing algorithm requires bounds for the fitting parameters.
-Other global optimization methods like scipy.optimize.basinhopping require a initial guess of the parameters instead.
+Other global optimization methods like [scipy.optimize.basinhopping] require a initial guess of the parameters instead.

 ```python